mcguinlu/thesis/viva-prep/questions.md

     * Validity of combining across data sources

+    * Validity of priors on different biases, and whether adjusting for bias makes the result useless - but better to acknowledge uncertainty.

     * Validity/purity of dementia diagnoses, particularly artributed to sub-type (Carol - EHR code list validation study)

 * **Which of these does your research address?**

 * **Why is the problem you have tackled worth tackling?**